-As an emerging artist, Nancy is drawn to changes in the environment, whether they are courses of new spring growth, patterns of light, or the diverse plant life that grows after a wildfire.
-Mountains in the BC Interior and the surrounding seascapes and waterscapes have been her constant themes.
+As an emerging artist, Nancy is drawn to changes in the environment, whether they bring courses of new spring growth, patterns of light, movement of water, or the diversity of plant life that grows after a fire.

 To record images in an environmentally-sensitive way, Nancy is experimenting with a variety of plant and mineral-based pigments.
-Recently she incorporated charcoal from a wildfire into a number of her works.
+Most recently she incorporated hand-ground charcoal from wildfires in the Similkameen Valley and Jasper into a number of her works.
+Material exploration has been a constant in her work both with historic buildings and as an artist.
+She can be found working happily in her studio at Alliance Française in Vancouver.

 BC Children's Hospital Art Auction